Logeshwaran-KS/Medicinal-Plants-Detection-Using-Machine-Learning/README.md

 The Complete description is given below :arrow_down:
 ## ***Data Collection***
-The dataset is download and feature extracted from .
-It has 30 Species of different image size, named with normal and botanical name.
+The dataset was downloaded and features were extracted from images representing 30 different species, each varying in size.
+The images are labeled with both common names and botanical names, providing a comprehensive set of data for classification tasks.

 URL - [Medicinal Leaf Dataset](https://data.mendeley.com/datasets/nnytj2v3n5/1)
 ## ***Pre Processing***